Three-Piece No. 3: Vertebrae (Working Model)

 Three-Piece No. 3: Vertebrae (Working Model) is a bronze sculpture by Henry Moore.
 It was cast in 1968 as in edition of 8, along with an artist's copy which is now part of the Tate collection.
+One of the eight casts is in the Hirshhorn Museum and Sculpture Garden.

 Description

-It is in the Nasher Sculpture Center.

 The sculpture refers to bones, which Moore collected.